RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 ## Participating clusters

 For Active-Active databases, you need to [set up your participating clusters]({{<relref "/rs/clusters/new-cluster-setup.md">}}).
-You need at least two participating clusters, but we recommend contacting Redis support for databases with more than ten.
+At least two participating clusters.
+If your database requires more than ten participating clusters, contact Redis support.
 You can [add or remove participating clusters]({{<relref "/rs/databases/active-active/manage-aa#participating-clusters/">}}) after database creation.

 Changes made from the admin console to an Active-Active database configuration only apply to the cluster you are editing.
 For global configuration changes across all clusters, use the `crdb-cli` command-line utility.